 Now it is time to deploy the solution.
 Right click on the Solution click on Deploy Solution which will deploy the solution to the local SharePoint site which you have provided at the begining.

-But if you want to deploy to any other server other than development server like stage or production server then you can follow this url to know how we can deploy solution using PowerShell.
+But if you want to deploy to any other server other than development servers like stage or production server then you can follow this URL to know how we can deploy the solution using PowerShell.

 Now if you will go to the Site Pages directory.
 You can see the page which we have deployed in the gallery.
 You can see the fig below:

-Click on the page, you can see the page which have created like below:
+Click on the page, you can see the page which has created like below: